praetorian-inc/purple-team-attack-automation/README.md

 ## Wiki

-For detailed usage and a list of modules and changes, please view the [wiki](https://github.com/praetorian-inc/purple-team-attack-automation/wiki).
+For detailed opertional usage guidance and a list of modules and changes, please view the [wiki](https://github.com/praetorian-inc/purple-team-attack-automation/wiki).

 ## Quickstart